handmadethings/automate-the-boring-stuff/README.md

 The 221 in the return value means the session is ending.

 ### Chapter 19 – Manipulating Images
+Pillow is a third-party Python module for interacting with image files.
+The module has several functions that make it easy to crop, resize, and edit the content of an image.

 ### Chapter 20 – Controlling the Keyboard and Mouse with GUI Automation